algosup/2024-2025-project-5-bubble-intermarche-team-2/Documents/Technical/technical_specifications.md

 ##### 7.2.1.A.
 What is it?

-The workflow[^2] menu is used to create the logic of the application.
-It allows you to define what happens when a user interacts with an element (e.g., clicking a button, entering text in an input field, etc.). <br>
+The workflow menu is used to create the logic of the application.
+It allows you to define what happens when a user interacts with an element (e.g., clicking a button, entering text in an input field, etc.).

 ##### 7.2.1.B.
 The Logic of the Application